akanadocs/docs-test/ag/security_config/identity_systems.md

 ## About Identity System Configuration

 The *Add Identity System Wizard* provides a method of integrating your Identity Management Application or Authentication Protocol with Policy Manager through the use of "Identity System Option Packs."
 Each Identity System Option Pack includes a set of connector properties and settings that must be configured to successfully integrate with Policy Manager.
 **Notes**:
 *Two approaches are used for distributing option packs:*

-* *They can be distributed separately as a Feature and installed using the "SOA Software Administration Console."*
+* *They can be distributed separately as a Feature and installed using the "Akana Administration Console."*
 * *They can come pre-installed in a Policy Manager release.
 The distribution approach varies based on the Policy Manager release cycle.
 Installed option packs are accessible via a drop-down list box in the* Add Identity System Wizard.
-*After Policy Manager is updated with a new Option Pack, the feature set for the associated identity system is integrated with the* Add Identity System Wizard. *This wizard is used to configure and maintain identity system domains to be integrated with Policy Manager.*
+*After Policy Manager is updated with a new Option Pack, the feature set for the associated identity system is integrated with the *Add Identity System Wizard.* This wizard is used to configure and maintain identity system domains to be integrated with Policy Manager.*
 *When you add a new identity system to Policy Manager, the identity system domain is displayed in the* ***Configure > Security > Identity Systems*** *section of the Policy Manager* Management Console.

 <a href="#top">back to top</a>

 ## About Claim-Based Authentication and Authorization

 ###Introduction

 A "Claim" is a statement that one subject makes about itself or another subject.
 The subject making the claim(s) is the provider.
 Claims are packaged into one or more tokens that are then issued by an issuer.
 The claim-based identity system models a claim as an XML token that is signed by an authority, and the token contains assertions about the attributes of a user subject.
 In the case of Active Directory Federation Services (ADFS), a claim will be a SAML token.

-###Authentication and Authorization
+### Authentication and Authorization

 After a claim-based Identity System instance is created and configured, it can be used for authentication and authorization of web service requests.

 * **For Authentication** - You must create an Authentication Policy, and select the Claim-Based Identity System as the authentication realm.